Aiden-Chostner/Pico2DVI/README.md

 ![alt text](images/hello_world.JPG)
 When I first got the graphics card working I was so excited.
 It took four revisions to get the circuit board design right.
 The months of designing and building finally paid off!

 After, I started work on making a frame to build off.
-I first started work on controlling the cooler.
+I first started to work on controlling the cooler.
 It uses a feedback loop so it can idle around a set temperature.
 It can even go below zero!
 Next, I added a overlay that shows all the data of the graphics card.
-Including its FPS, Clock speed, and more.
+Including FPS, clock speed, and more.
 I also made a simple render script so the card can display pixels instead of just plain text.

 ## Conway's Game of Life
 ![alt text](images/conway.JPG)
 Conway's Game of Life is a zero player game where there is a grid with cells.
 Each cell can either be alive or dead.
 The eight pixels around it are called its neighbors.
 If there are less than two neighbors, that cell will die.
 If there are two or three neighbors around a live cell, then it will move on to the next generation.
 If there are more than three neighbors, it will die.
 If there are exactly three cells around a dead cell, it becomes alive.
-These four simple rules can create a complex system.
+These four simple rules creates a complex system.

 To make it, I used two screen buffers.
 One buffer to render to the screen and in the background I would use the second one to calculate the next generation.
 Each pixel needs to know its neighbors around it so I created an indexing system.
 Each pixel has its own index which I add or subtract a certain value to get the position of the pixels around it.
 Using the position it checks whether or not the cell is alive.